 This product comes in men’s and women’s varieties and has an anti-skin irritation moisturising ingredient as well as patented odour-fighting technology.

+In addition to your main backpacking backpack, it’s a good idea to have a smaller bag for day trips and activities.
 This style of rucksack is particularly useful if you’re into running.
 When you’re out exploring on foot for a full day in an unfamiliar place, it’s amazing how many items you’ll want to take with you.

 Aside from a few litres of water, a map will probably be required, in addition to some food, money for emergencies, extra layers of clothes and your camera.
 For this reason, I find that a 25-litre bag is about the right size for most eventualities.
 A lightweight running rucksack will also double up as a useful and comfortable day bag and will barely take up any space in your backpack, unlike a conventional rucksack.